panoptes/panoptes-network/lookup-catalog-sources/README.md

 This function is used to look up stellar sources from the PANOPTES catalog.

 This endpoint looks for one parameter, `bucket_path`.
-If `bucket_path` is present then the World Coordinate System (WCS) from the solved image will be used to look up the catalog sources for the entire observation.
+If `bucket_path` is present then it will be checked for a World Coordinate System (WCS).
+This WCS will be used to look up the catalog sources for the entire observation.
 The matching sources, along with the corresponding XY-pixel positions for the image, are saved back to the processing bucket to be used for source extraction.